 I visited Ireland in January and my Mum and I were the only people in the whole of Blarney Castle.
 The line for kissing the Blarney Stone can go all the way from the Castle roof down the winding staircase to the ground floor!
 Visiting the Lake District in winter meant I was able to enjoy the beautiful views with minimal (or no!) people.

-Travelling Europe in the summer brings to mind image of sun sparkling on turquoise waters, and while I absolutely think there are some places best visited in the summer, there are some places to travel in that are much better in the winter!
+Travelling Europe in the summer brings to mind image of sun sparkling on turquoise waters, and while I absolutely think there are some places best visited in the summer, there are some places to travel in that are much better when it’s colder!
+Southern Spain, for example, can easily reach a sweltering 35-40 degrees in the height of summer and for me that’s just too hot!

 Then there are places that are just perfect for European winter travel.
 Travelling to Eastern Europe in winter was one of my favourite travel experiences.
 Wrapping up in warm coats and scarves and wandering the streets of the old towns of Poland is just one example.

 Christmas Markets are just one of the different attractions you can enjoy when you travel Europe in winter.
-I already mentioned the Northern lights, and visiting Northern Europe in winter is obviously the best time to see them.
-Get in quick though because apparently, they are about to enter the low cycle where they’ll be more difficult to see.
-For TEN years!
+Try to catch a glimpse of the famous Northern lights is top of many people’s bucket lists, and visiting Northern Europe in winter is the best time to see them.

 Travelling to Europe in the winter also means snow, and therefore skiing.
-Europe has some fantastic ski resorts, and some of them are really great value for money.
+Europe has some world-famous ski resorts, and some of them are really great value for money.
 Next time you want to try winter sports, think about something like skiing in Bulgaria!
 If you visit at the end of the season you can also enjoy the snow on the mountains without necessarily having such cold weather.
-Shoulder seasons are awesome.

 While the length of days in the shoulder season in Europe shouldn’t be a problem, in the dead of winter the daylight hours can be very short if you go north!
-I have distinctly unfond memories of going to work in the dark and going home in the dark in the middle of winter.
+During my time in Scotland I have distinctly unfond memories of going to work in the dark and going home in the dark in the middle of winter.

-Planning your trip to Europe in off-season?
+Planning your trip to Europe in the off-season?
 Here are some posts to help!

 - Lisbon in Winter: Falling in Love with Portugal in Off-Season